 - X-Grip handle provides sure control

-A general-purpose catfish rod with a 15-30 pound line rating.
-The 7-foot model is one-piece and the 8-foot model is two pieces.
+A general-purpose catfish rod with a 14-40 pound line rating.
+The 7-foot model is one-piece and is adequate for most catfish purposes.
 It comes in spinning and casting versions allowing an angler to use their choice of a reel.
 The Ugly Stik is a composite rod.
 A combination of fiberglass and graphite.
 This gives the rod more sensitivity to see light bites.

-- One-piece Ugly Tuff stainless steel guides with ceramic inserts
+- Corrosion-resistant Ugly Tuff 1-piece stainless steel guides – double footed

 St Croix Cat Mojo